nebil2016/Pewlett-Hackard-Analysi/README.md

 ![fig1](https://github.com/nebil2016/Pewlett-Hackard-Analysi/blob/main/Number%20of%20retiring%20people.png)

 ## 2.2.
-Eligible employees who can participate in a mentorship program
+Eligible employees for the mentorship program

-There are 1549 employees are identified for mentorship program composed of different titles which includes senior staff, engineers, technical leaders, and etc.  A snipped image of the first 9 rows is displayed below.
+There are 1549 retirment ready employees who can give mentorship trainings.
+These are omposed of different titles which includes senior staff, engineers, technical leaders, and etc.  A snipped image of the first 9 rows is displayed below.

 ![fig-2](https://github.com/nebil2016/Pewlett-Hackard-Analysi/blob/main/mentroship%20program.png)

 # 3 Summary
+The findings of this exercise showed that Pewlett Hackard will have 72458 vacant positions which will be like “silver tsunami”.
+These are at different levels of titles.
+There will be  25916 vacant positions   at retiring senior engineers levels , 24926 senior staffs levels, 9285 engineers level, 7636  staff levels, 3603 technical leader levels, 1090  assistant engineer levels and 2 manger levels.
+Father, there are 1549 eligible retirement ready employees who can give mentorship training for the upcoming younger generations.